juliaguida/oystercard/pills/development_workflow.md

 6. Use the pull request comments section to discuss the code and make improvements until the code reviewing pair are satisfied.

-7. When you get a :shipit: or other similarly appropriate emoji, merge your PR.
+7. When you get a thumbs up or other similarly appropriate emoji, merge your PR.

 8. When you're happy, merge your changes on GitHub.
 You should then deploy immediately.
 If you have CI setup you can get it to do this for you automatically.

 9. Do some QA on your live site if you have it set up.

-10. Highfive someone/something.
+10. High-five someone/something.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->